halbs13/Dynamics-NAV-Labour-Hire/au-labour-create-placement-entry.md

 ### Transfer from PAYG to Company

 If an Employee/Contractor transfers from being a PAYG Contractor to an Incorporated Company, then the updates should occur as follows.
-As a general rule, these updates should not occur part way throuhg a pay period and should be effective as at the first day of the next pay period if at all possible.
+As a general rule, these updates should not occur part way through a pay period and should be effective as at the first day of the next pay period if at all possible.

 1. Update the following FastTabs on the Payroll Employee Card: